lwyso/pynw-microbit/README.md

 ## Getting started

-There are a number of web site, documentations, guides and projects to get started, here are a few suggestions:
+There are a number of web sites, documentations, guides and projects to get started, here are a few suggestions:

 - [BBC micro:bit MicroPython documentation](https://microbit-micropython.readthedocs.io/en/latest/index.html) - This web site includes a number of tutorials you need to get started from basic Micropython code to advanced API.